TauferLab/ANACIN-X/README.md

 If you're using the  [Jetstream cloud computer](https://jetstream-cloud.org) image for Anacin-X titled ["Ubuntu20.04_Anacin-X"](https://use.jetstream-cloud.org/application/images/1056), you can skip this next command.
 Otherwise, we strongly recommend installing the dependencies for the project with the following command.

 ```
+. /path/to/spack/share/spack/setup-env.sh
+conda activate <your-conda-environment>
 . setup_deps.sh
 ```

-If you will use this command to install dependencies, be sure to have the Spack and Conda package managers set up beforehand.
+If you will use this command to install dependencies, be sure to have the Spack and Conda package managers set up beforehand and available in your current shell.
 If there is a specific C compiler that you wish to use on your machine, please see the ['Special Case' section](https://github.com/TauferLab/ANACIN-X/wiki/Installation#special-case) of the ANACIN-X wiki.

+The dependency installer assumes that:
+* `spack` is already available in `PATH`
+* `conda` is already available in `PATH`
+* the active Conda environment is the one where ANACIN-X Python packages should be installed

+Recent Spack releases may mark some versions required by ANACIN-X as deprecated.
+The installer handles this automatically with `spack concretize -f --deprecated` and `spack install --deprecated`.

 Follow the prompts at the beginning, and then the installation will run on its own.
 The installation of dependencies may take some time to complete.